MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Install Storage Transfer Service for on-premises data in your data center, and then configure a weekly transfer job.`

-**Quick reason:** Install Storage Transfer Service for on-premises data in your data center, and then configure a weekly transfer job.

 <details>
 <summary>Full explanation</summary>